ms-sadiya/Tech-Conference-Article/README.md

 ## This is assessment of html and css

-I this i have a created a tech conference news article
+In this i have a created a tech conference news article